Skip to content

 Note: this is a general guide of what typically blooms this month at RBG.
 Bloom periods may vary by up to 2 weeks.
 For the best view of what’s blooming right now at RBG, see the current photos on RBG’s Instagram, or find the “Bloom Watch” section on the What’s in Bloom page.

-At the start of April, you’re welcomed to RBG Centre by a carpet of Crocus across the Main Entrance lawn.
+Early in April, you’ll be welcomed to RBG Centre by a carpet of Crocus across the Main Entrance lawn.
 Tips of spring bulbs can be spotted coming up throughout the display beds which is a welcome sign assuring that bloom season is right around the corner.

 • purple flowers with bright yellow centres